nayansitoula678/quizeeria/README.md

-# quizeeria
+# My programs
-A quiz web application using Python, JavaScript, CSS, and HTML.
+short and simple application  program using C++,php,Python,JavaScript, CSS, and HTML.